 Consumers are increasingly sophisticated in their requirements for seafood products.

-Most commercial fisheries have annual management meetings with the Department of Fisheries’ managers and researchers to discuss the status of their fisheries and assess any management changes that are needed.
+Most commercial fisheries have annual management meetings with the Department of Primary Industries and Regional Development’s fisheries’ managers and researchers to discuss the status of their fisheries and assess any management changes that are needed.

-The Department of Fisheries also prepares harvest strategies for all commercial fisheries in WA, which explicitly set out the objectives, performance indicators, reference levels and harvest control rules.
+The Department of Primary Industries and regional development also prepares harvest strategies for all commercial fisheries in WA, which explicitly set out the objectives, performance indicators, reference levels and harvest control rules.
 Harvest strategies support decision making to allow for the sustainable management of these fisheries.
 Commercial fisheries that export seafood are also legislated under the Environmental Protection and Biodiversity Conservation (EPBC) Act.

 WAFIC’s Resource Access Program plays a key role in assisting fisheries in all aspects of fisheries management, in the development of marine reserves, resource sharing processes and improving environmental practices.